 Origin.
-By a broad thin tendon from the spinous processes of the seven inferior vertebræ of the back, sometimes from not more than four; from the spinous processes of all the vertebræ of the loins; from the spinous and oblique processes of the sacrum; from the outer labium of the posterior part of the spine of the ilium, and by tendinous and fleshy slips from the three or four inferior ribs.
+By a broad thin tendon from the spinous processes of the seven inferior vertebræ of the back, sometimes from not more than four; at which part it is covered by the lower portion of the M. trapezius; from the spinous processes of all the vertebræ of the loins; from the spinous and oblique processes of the sacrum; from the outer labium of the posterior part of the spine of the ilium, and by tendinous and fleshy slips from the three or four inferior ribs.
 The superior fibres pass nearly transversely, the inferior run with different degrees of obliquity towards the axilla.
-Near the inferior angle of the scapula, the fibres are collected, and have a folded appearance, and frequently receive an additional slip from that part.
+Near the inferior angle of the scapula, the fibres collecting, have a folded appearance, and frequently receive an additional slip from that part; it is continued along the back of the arm-pit, forming its posterior margin, and passes before the long head of the M. triceps extensor cubiti, to its bicipital groove.